 - Per User: Billed as a flat per-month fee that is charged per end user.
 This plan typically covers devices in a network.
 It might be expensive for large corporations.

-- All-Inclusive: This plan generally costs more off the bat, but it includes all remote and onsite support and security features that an MSSP can offer.
+- All-Inclusive: This plan generally costs more off the bat, but it includes all remote and onsite support and security features that a managed security provider can offer.
 It’s straightforward, and a huge benefit is that you won’t have to account for price fluctuations.
 A potential drawback is that it may be overkill for small businesses.

 - Tiered: Perhaps the most convenient of all, tiered systems operate on a “You get what you pay for” bundle structure.
 Those on a budget can pay less for fewer security features or extras, while larger companies can pick premium plans that cover all bases.
 A great bonus is that you can always upgrade or downscale as needed.